 We train three networks, one for each of the true, tight, and loose NP scenarios.
 All networks have identical architecture, 10 hidden layers with 32 nodes each followed by an output layer with 2 nodes.
 Rectified linear units are used as activation functions for the hidden layers while linear activations are used for the output layers.
-They were trained up to 1000 epochs with a mean squared error loss and an Adam optimizer [66], and the performance is evaluated on independent validation data.
-The performance was not found to be highly sensitive to hyperparameter tuning, so permutation symmetry preserving architectures were not explored.
+They were trained up to 1000 epochs with a mean squared error (MSE) loss and an Adam optimizer [65], and the performance is evaluated on independent validation data.
+The performance was not found to be highly sensitive to hyper-parameter tuning, so permutation symmetry preserving architectures were not explored.
 The networks were implemented using Tensorflow 2.7.0 on a single NVIDIA RTX A5000 GPU.

-2. Polynomial regression
+5.2.2 Polynomial regression

-Following the example of Ref [23], as a performance benchmark we also construct a polynomial regression model to regress EOS parameters λ_1 and λ_2 from stellar mass and radius information.
-The input for each model is a 20 x 1 vector containing the following information from each of ten stars: mass M, radius R.
+Following the example of ref.
+[18], as a performance benchmark we also construct a polynomial regression model to regress EOS parameters $\lambda_1$ and $\lambda_2$ from stellar mass and radius information.
+The input for each model is a $20 \times 1$ vector containing the following information from each of ten stars: mass M, radius R.

-Each 20 x 1 input to the polynomial regression network represents a set of stars, all of which are chosen from the same EOS.
-We construct two multivariate polynomial regression models of degree two, following the form:
+Each $20 \times 1$ input to the polynomial regression network represents a set of stars, all of which are chosen from the same EOS.
+We construct two multivariate polynomial regression models of degree two, following the general form:

-$$\lambda_i = \beta_0 + \sum{i=1,2}^N \beta_i x_1^i$$
+$$\lambda = \beta_0 + \sum{i=1,2}^N \beta_i x^i$$

-where each β are coefficients and N = 20 to represent the cluster size, or 10 mass-radius pairs.
-Polynomial features were created using the machine learning toolbox scikit-learn [67], and subsequently fit to a linear regression model.
+where each $\beta$ are coefficients and N = 20 to represent the cluster size, or 10 mass-radius pairs.
+Polynomial features were created using the machine learning toolbox scikit-learn [66], and subsequently fit to a linear regression model.
 This model uses optimization in the form of ordinary least squares, which takes the form:

-where X is the N = 20 input vector, and y is the target EOS parameter, either λ_1 or λ_2 .
+where X is the N = 20 input vector, and y is the target EOS parameter, either $\lambda_1$ or $\lambda_2$ .